Statistical Predictions of the Accreted Stellar Halos around Milky Way-Like Galaxies: Results

 \subsection{Satellite Survival}

-On average, $\sim 66\%$ of all satellites in our fiducial model are classified as merged or disrupted and are responsible for $\sim 95\%$ of the final mass of the ASH.\footnote{Most of this comes from the stellar mass lost to tides prior to the merger, rather than mass that is deposited into the ASH during the merger event itself.} This is broadly consistent with the AURIGA simulations \citep{Shipp.etal.24}, which show that the majority of all accreted satellites around MW-like hosts have been disrupted.
+On average, $\sim 66\%$ of all satellites in our fiducial model are classified as merged or disrupted and are responsible for $\sim 95\%$ of the final mass of the ASH.\footnote{Most of this comes from the stellar mass lost to tides prior to the merger, rather than mass that is deposited into the ASH during the merger event itself.} This is broadly consistent with the AURIGA simulations \citep{Shipp.etal.24}, which show that the majority of all accreted satellites around MW-mass hosts have been disrupted.
 The remaining $\sim 34\%$ of all satellites that survive to the present-day only end up contributing $\sim 5\%$ to the present-day ASH.
 This is a direct consequence of the fact that the stellar components of satellites are shielded by their dark matter halos, such that a satellite only starts to experience significant stellar mass loss after its subhalo has lost $\sim$ 99\% of its initial mass (see Figure \ref{fig:errani}).
 Hence, most of the surviving satellites are still largely intact, with stellar masses comparable to those at accretion.
-In fact, for the $S_0$ sample, we find that 84\% of all surviving satellites have a present-day stellar mass that is larger than 0.78 of their stellar mass at accretion.
+In fact, for the $S_0$ sample, we find that 93\% of all surviving satellites have lost less than 10\% of their stellar mass at accretion.

 $N$-body simulations and semi-analytic models predict that satellite survival depends strongly on satellite mass, accretion epoch, and host galaxy structure \citep{Bullock.etal.01, Taffoni.etal.03, Bullock.Johnston.05}.
-Several studies have examined the statistics of satellite (or subhalo) survival in MW-like host halos \citep[e.g.][]{Diemand.etal.07a, Geen.etal.13, Joshi.etal.24, Grimozzi.etal.24, Joshi.etal.25b, Pathak.etal.25} Unfortunately, these studies are all based on numerical simulations of at most a handful of MW-like systems, and thus subject to relatively poor statistics.
-In addition, it is well known that simulations suffer from artificial disruption and issues with consistently tracking subhalos or satellites across different outputs.
-With the model presented here, we are in a unique position to study the statistics of satellite survival in MW-like hosts, unimpeded by numerical issues.
+Several studies have examined the statistics of satellite (or subhalo) survival in MW-mass host halos \citep[e.g.][]{Diemand.etal.07a, Geen.etal.13, Joshi.etal.24, Grimozzi.etal.24, Joshi.etal.25b, Pathak.etal.25} Unfortunately, these studies are all based on numerical simulations of at most a handful of MW-mass systems, and thus subject to relatively poor statistics.
+With the model presented here, we are in a unique position to study satellite survival in MW-like hosts with unprecedented statistical precision.